Benefits Connect Login

 PC(USA) employers and congregations are encouraged to reach out to their Church Consultant to help determine which dues package is right for their situation, understand available benefits for staff and how to structure them, and guide faithful benefits decision‑making.

 HealthEquity is a national leader in health savings and spending account administration.
-With more than $14.7 billion in assets under management, HealthEquity guides more than 14 million members across the United States in saving and spending wisely on their healthcare.
+With $34 billion in HSA assets under management, HealthEquity guides more than 17 million account holders across the United States in saving and spending wisely on their healthcare.